If you have a newborn you’ll probably need to change their diaper up to 3,000 times in the first year!

 Many parents use screen time as an effective way to both distract and bribe their little one.

-If your baby is allowed to watch their favorite cartoon while having their diaper changed, you may be pleasantly surprised that their resistance and crying suddenly stops!
+If your baby is allowed to watch their favorite cartoon or Disney movie while having their diaper changed, you may be pleasantly surprised that their resistance and crying suddenly stops!

 Explain What’s Happening / About To Happen